-Analysis: In AC 2018-2019, the ideal target was met.
+Analysis: In AC 2019-2020, the ideal target was met.
 One hundred percent (100%) of students who attempted their capstone experience (recital) passed.
-Based on the analysis of the AC 2018-2019 results, the faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
-Faculty made a concerted effort to provide more focused feedback on comment sheets in end-of-semester jury performances for graduate students.
-Graduate students were also encouraged to use the jury performances as a mock-audition or performance situation so that faculty could more effectively comment on areas of strength and weakness in performance situations.
+Based on the analysis of the AC 2019-20 data, faculty implemented the following changes in AC 2020-2021 to drive the cycle of improvement.
+Due to COVID-19, live music performances have become much less frequent.
+Although performance opportunities have declined, the department adapted to virtual/livestreamed performances.
+Graduate students were encouraged to use the jury performances as a mock-audition or performance situation so that faculty could more effectively comment on areas of strength and weakness in performance situations.

-As a result of these changes, in AC 2019-2020 the target was met.
+As a result of these changes, in AC 2020-2021 the target was met.
 100% of students attempting the capstone recital passed.

-Decision: In AC 2019-2020 the target was met.
-Based on the analysis of the AC 2019-2020 results, the faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
+Decision: In AC 2020-2021 the target was met.
+Based on the analysis of the AC 2020-2021 results, the faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
 The instrument-appropriate major professors will encourage more frequent live performances earlier in the degree plan.
-This allows for the major professor to assess the students' weaknesses in performing earlier in the degree, allowing for more time to address areas in need of improvement.
-Similarly, faculty will seek out resources to help discuss musician's health issues, such as performance anxiety and pre-performance mental health strategies.
-These changes will improve the students' ability to perform a full recital at a professional level.
+Faculty will seek out resources to help discuss musician's health issues, such as performance anxiety and preperformance mental health strategies.
+In addition, resources will be explored to address further mental and physical wellness issues that arise in professional musicians.
+These changes will improve the students' ability to perform a full recital at a professional level, as well as help to prepare a student to do the same, thereby continuing to push the cycle of improvement forward.